kristijanbartol/GarMentor/README.md

     docker build -t <yourname>-garmentor docker
     ```
     or execute the `build.sh` script **from within** the `garmentor/docker/` directory.
+3) Setup data required by TailorNet and HierProb3D:
+    * TailorNet: Please refer to [this document](documentation/tailornet_preparation)
+    * HierProb3D: Please refer to [this document](documentation/hierprob3d_preparation)
-3) To run the container, use
+4) To run the container, use
     ```
     docker/run.sh
     ```